jafriyie1/goanime/README.md

 [![asciicast](https://asciinema.org/a/KttZeSMSQ2musQVoPh2lr8MDI.png)](https://asciinema.org/a/KttZeSMSQ2musQVoPh2lr8MDI)

 ## How to use
-To use the streamer, clone the repo.
-If you have a mac, navigate to the bin folder and run the binary there (execute ./goanime_concurrent in your terminal, or double click it).
-If you have a Windows machine run the .exe file in the bin folder.
+To use the streamer first clone the repo.
+After you have done that run the following commands:

+`go get -u github.com/jafriyie1/goanime`

+ `go install github.com/jafriyie1/goanime/animetries`

+ `go install github.com/jafriyie1/goanime/animescrappe`

+ Once you have executed the commands, navigate to the cmd/goanime folder in the cloned repo.
+ Type `go run main.go` and you should be good to go!

 ## Disclaimer